 The ocean is screaming for less plastic

 Every year close to 1 million marine mammals and seabirds are killed due to the effects of ocean plastics and today's scientists estimate that by 2050 there will be more plastic than fish in our oceans.
 It is an important time to think twice when it comes to consumption and an excellent way to act is to only invest in recycled clothing and sustainably made products.
-Products made with Econyl represents a new way of shopping - with the environment in mind.
+Products made with Econyl represents a new way of shopping - with the environment and the recycling process in mind.
 Nylon has a significantly detrimental environmental impact, but the creators of Econyl seek to help reduce the effects of this fabric on the environment by using recycled base materials.
 As of today's fashion market, the majority of existing activewear is made from polyester or virgin nylon, which production process requires a lot of energy and water.
 By using Econyl - a high-quality nylon fabric made from recycled plastic waste such as discarded fishing nets, we significantly reduce the environmental footprint of our design pieces.
 Not only is the innovative techno-fabric turned into quality activewear, but Econyl also helps to reduce the pressure of marine plastic waste on the oceans and their inhabitants.

 Transparency is the key